 Orthomosaic

 An Orthomosaic is a highly detailed and realistic 2D representation of reality generated by combining individual images.
-The Orthomosaic step is generated directly from the Digital Surface Model (DSM), so any errors or gaps in the DSM will also be present in the orthomosaic.
+The Orthomosaic step is generated directly from the Digital Surface Model (DSM), thus any errors or gaps in the DSM will also be present in the orthomosaic.

 For more information: Orthomosaic - PIX4Dmatic